Improved Accuracy and Reduced Planning Time in Cardiac Surgery

 Case

 An 82-year-old female patient with a 21mm Mitroflow prosthesis presented with issues relating to coronary heights and valve deployment.
-Before proceeding with any surgical intervention, her clinician wanted to understand the safest way for him to insert a valve without obstructing the main left artery.
+Before proceeding with any surgical intervention, her clinician wanted to better understand the safest way to insert a valve without obstructing the main left artery.

 Solution

-He sought a 3D model from Axial3D, enabling the team to pre-operatively rehearse their strategy using a softer, more realistic material.
+Turning to Axial3D, the patient's DICOM images were transformed into a 3D model.
+With the 3D model in hand, the team was able to pre-operatively rehearse their strategy using a softer, more realistic material.
 This preparatory exercise aided the team not only in resolving any uncertainties surrounding the procedure but also in increasing their confidence in the planned approach.

 The 3D replica that supported reduced planning time in cardiac surgery